Butterbur ordinary

 DefinitionThis section has been translated automatically.

-The common butterbur, also known as Petasites hybridus, is a plant within the family of Asteraceae.
+Butterbur, also known as Petasites hybridus, is a plant in the Asteraceae family.
 Its distribution area covers northern Europe up to and including Scotland and north-western Germany.

 General informationThis section has been translated automatically.

-The common butterbur grows as a perennial plant and reaches a height of growth of 10 to 40 cm at its flowering time, while it bears fruit up to 120 cm.
+Butterbur grows as a perennial plant and reaches a height of 10 to 40 cm during its flowering period, while it bears fruit up to 120 cm.
 The rhizome of the plant is about 4 cm thick and brownish in color.

-The roundish leaves of butterbur can reach a diameter of up to 60 cm, while their underside is gray and hairy at first, later bare.
-The inflorescences appear between the months of March and May.
-The racemose inflorescence has numerous flowers of reddish-white or red-purple color.
+The roundish leaves of butterbur can reach a diameter of up to 60 cm; their underside is initially gray and hairy, later bare.
+The inflorescences appear between March and May.
+The racemose inflorescence has numerous flowers that are reddish-white or reddish-purple in color.

-Petasites hybridus is the parent plant of Petasitidis rhizoma, the butterbur.
-Butterbur leaves have a negative monograph of Commission E, not edited by ESCOP and HMPC, in empirical medicine they are used for bronchial asthma and rhinitis allergica.
+Petasites hybridus is the parent plant of Petasitidis rhizoma, the butterbur rhizome with a positive Commission E monograph.
+Butterbur leaves have a negative monograph of Commission E, not processed by ESCOP and HMPC, in empirical medicine they are used for bronchial asthma and allergic rhinitis.

 Note(s)This section has been translated automatically.

-The drug itself as wild material must not be used because of the pyrrolizide alkaloids it contains!
+Antispasmodic, analgesic and vegetative regulating.
+The drug itself as wild material must not be used due to the pyrrolizide alkaloids it contains!

 LiteratureThis section has been translated automatically.